New Jersey Butterfly Club

 • Location: Liberty and Mansfield townships, Warren County

-This trip is timed to coincide with the peak emergence of swallowtails partaking of the abundant Wild Bergamot.
-We will visit a few fields filled with flowers, and a small dirt parking area that is often frequented by anglewings, snouts, and emperors.
+This trip is timed to coincide with the peak emergence of swallowtails partaking of the abundant Wild Bergamot nectar.
+We will visit a few fields filled with flowers, and a small dirt parking area that is often frequented by anglewings, snouts, emperors, and maybe a sootywing.

 Club annual picnic at Kittatinny Valley State Park